§ 2–571. Short title.

 (d) If the court finds that a resolution, rule, act, regulation, or other official action was taken, made, or enacted in violation of this subchapter, the court may order an appropriate remedy, including requiring additional forms of notice, postponing a meeting, or declaring action taken at a meeting to be void.
 Actions shall not be declared void unless the court finds that the balance of equities compels the action or the court concludes that the violation was not harmless.

 (e) If the court finds that a member of a public body engages in a pattern or practice of willfully participating in one or more closed meetings in violation of the provisions of this subchapter, the court may impose a civil fine of not more than $250 for each violation.

 (f) The court may grant such additional relief as it finds necessary to serve the purposes of this subchapter.

-(g) A public body may seek an advisory opinion from the Open Government Office regarding compliance with this subchapter.
+(g) A public body may seek an advisory opinion from the Office of Open Government regarding compliance with this subchapter.

 This section is referenced in § 2-593.

 For temporary (90 days) amendment of this section, see § 1084(c) of Fiscal Year 2019 Budget Support Congressional Review Emergency Act of 2018 (D.C.
 Act 22-458, Oct.
 3, 2018, 65 DCR 11212).

 For temporary (90 days) amendment of this section, see § 1084(c) of Fiscal Year 2019 Budget Support Emergency Act of 2018 (D.C.
 Act 22-434, July 30, 2018, 65 DCR 8200).

 § 2–580.
 Training.